 Reverend Dewi Henry James, Chaplain (Squadron Leader), 106645, Royal Air Force Volunteer Reserve.
 Dewi was the son of Samuel and Margaret James, of Cwrt-Hen, Beulah, Newcastle Emlyn.
 Prior to the war he resided with his wife, Megan, at Newport, Gwent, where he was a Minister of Religion at Mynydd Seion Chapel, High Street.
 Dewi volunteered to serve as a Chaplain (Squadron Leader) with the Royal Air Force Volunteer Reserve.
 After the invasion of occupied Europe, Dewi was among a large party of RAF servicemen who, along with trucks and supplies for the RAF in Belgium, were aboard the Landing Ship LST-420.
 It was unable to enter the port of Ostend because of a severe storm and the captain decided to return to England, but hit a mine, split in two, and sank.
 Fourteen officers and 224 other ranks were lost, with only 31 men saved.
 Dewi was lost in the sinking on 7 November 1944.
 He was 28 years old, and is commemorated on the Runnymede Memorial, Surrey.

-Frederick Johns, Trooper, 7908536, Royal Armoured Corps.
-Frederick was the son of Osborne Morgan Johns and Aza Johns, of Carmarthenshire.
-Prior to the war he resided with his wife, Laurie Nellie Johns, at Delfryn, Aberporth.
-Frederick served with the 15th/19th The King’s Royal Hussars, which was an armoured cavalry unit, attached to the Royal Armoured Corps.
-The 15th/19th Hussars remained in the United Kingdom until after the Normandy landings, on 6 June 1944, when it was dispatched to France on 17 August 1944 to serve as the divisional reconnaissance regiment of the 11th Armoured Division.
-Frederick was killed during the drive through Belgium, on 10 September 1944.
-He was 28 years old, and is buried at Hasselt (Kruisveld) Communal Cemetery, Belgium.
+Charles Frederick Johns, Trooper, 7908536, Royal Armoured Corps.
+Charles, known as Frederick, was born at Cenarth on 19 January 1916, the son of Osborne Morgan Johns and Axa Johns (nee Jones).
+The family moved to Delfryn, Aberporth at some time afterwards.
+Charles married Laurie Nellie Bridgement at Wellingborough, Northants, in the summer of 1941 and the following year their only child, Megan, was born.
+Frederick had enlisted into the army and served with the 15th/19th The King’s Royal Hussars, which was an armoured cavalry unit, attached to the Royal Armoured Corps.
+The 15th/19th Hussars remained in the United Kingdom until after the Normandy landings, on 6 June 1944, then was dispatched to France on 17 August 1944 to serve as the divisional reconnaissance regiment of the 11th Armoured Division, joining the advance through Northern France and Belgium towards Holland.
+During the morning of 10 September 1944, Charles’s regiment was in position covering the crossings of the Albert Canal near Beringen.
+The regiment advanced northwards that morning, then encountered German anti-tank guns in the area of Voorter-Heide.
+Charles was killed that morning, when his tank, commanded by Lieutenant Pearson, was hit in the front by a German shell whilst engaging SS positions.
+The 28-year-old was buried in Hasselt (Kruisveld) Communal Cemetery, Belgium.

 John Seymour Jones, Able Seaman, Merchant Navy.
 John was born on 4 December 1909, the son of John Griffith Jones and Mary Ann Jones (nee Davies), of Penlan, Aberporth.
 He married Ann Mary Thoams in 1934 and the couple moved to Camden Town, London.
 John served with the Merchant Navy, aboard the Hull registered cargo steamer, SS Albionic.
 On 31 August 1940, Albionic left Wabana, Newfoundland, bound for Liverpool, with a cargo of some 3,500 tons of iron ore.
 During the morning of 11 September 1940 Albionic, sailing unescorted, was attacked and torpedoed by the German submarine U-99 and sank some 70 miles south of Rockall, with the loss of all 25 men aboard.
 John was 30 years old when he died that day, and is commemorated on the Tower Hill Memorial, London.